-Out of the 6 years he’s been working as a full-time photographic guide, he’s spent at least two of those years on safari; waking up before sunrise.
+Out of the six years, he’s been working as a full-time photographic guide, he’s spent at least two of those years on safari; waking up before sunrise.
 No wonder that when Brendon’s at home he wants to sleep late!
 We consider ourselves really lucky to call such a talented (some would say South Africa’s best) wildlife photographer, friend.

 Brendon Cremer grew up in a small farming community in Marondera, Zimbabwe.
 The boarding school he attended was on a private game reserve close to home and he remembers ALWAYS being outside.
 His whole family was ‘outdoorsie’ kinda people who loved going camping and fishing.
 During school holidays, Brendon used to work at a safari camp, which led to him becoming a Professional Game Ranger later in his life.

 How his photographic journey started

 Constantly surrounded by the beauty nature has to offer and have always liked photography, Brendon started posting his photographs on galleries and forums such as the Outdoorphoto Gallery.
 He started getting better and more people took notice of his work.
 Eventually, it came to the point where he started working as a freelance guide for Tusk Photo (ODP Safaris at the time) and he’s been guiding with them for 6 years now.

 In general, the big cats are Brendon’s favourite.
 He says that they’re always up to something new and that their personalities and characters differ just like humans.